-The proposed system would include 10 silo-based interceptors to be deployed in Poland, a fixed radar installation in the Czech Republic, and another transportable radar to be deployed in a country closer to the Middle East.
-Deployment of the GMD European capability is scheduled to be completed by 2013 at an estimated cost of \$4.03 billion (includes fielding and Operation and Support).
+The proposed system would include 10 silo-based interceptors to be deployed in Poland, a fixed radar installation in the Czech Republic, and another transportable radar to be deployed in a country closer to Iran.
+Deployment of the GMD European capability is scheduled to be completed by 2013 at a current estimated cost of \$4 billion (includes fielding and Operation and Support), according to the Bush Administration.

 The prospect of a GMD capability based in Europe raises a number of significant international security and foreign policy questions.
 Central to the debate for many is how the proposed U.S. system might affect U.S.-European-Russian relations.
 For FY2008, Congress eliminated funding to start construction of the European site pending final approval of international agreements with Poland and the Czech Republic and an independent study of alternative missile defense options for Europe.
-Congress's decision on whether to fund the European site proposal in the FY2009 defense budget continues to revolve around its assessment of broader security and foreign policy issues and technical concerns related to the proposed European GMD system.
+Congress largely supported the Administration's request for FY2009, but restricted funding for site construction until after the Polish and Czech Parliaments ratify the agreements reached with the Bush Administration.
+Congress continued to withhold funding for deployment of the ground-based interceptor missiles until after the Secretary of Defense certifies to Congress that those interceptor missiles will work effectively.